jbannick/hellokata-java/src/modules/custom_images/hellomodimageusinglib1/README.md

 The app should build:

 * a.
-An image directory tree, appmod-image, that contains your application, the eventbus library, both as modules, and the subset of the Java runtime environment necessary to run that app
+An image directory tree, appmod-image, that contains your application, the HACKED eventbus library, both as modules, and the subset of the Java runtime environment necessary to run that app
 * b.
 Additional directories used only during the build process

 5. At the command line, execute: run.sh